Master of Science in Nursing

 - Collaborate in an interprofessional learning environment with students from other health professions.

-- Complete practicum hours in your own community by working with a faculty mentor and preceptor.
+- Complete practicum hours in your own community in most cases by working with a local preceptor.

-- Learn from faculty who are leaders in their fields, many of whom are currently practicing, presenting original research at major conferences, and publishing books or articles in respected journals.
+- Learn from faculty who are leaders in their fields, many of whom are currently practicing, presenting original research at major conferences, and publishing articles in respected journals or books.

 - Benefit from the knowledge and experience of your peers - nurses from across the country participating together in our online classroom.